osp-codes-too/osp-codes-too/README.md

 🛠️ Founder | 💡 Product-focused | 🧠 Strategic Thinker | 🏋️‍♂️ Fitness-Driven <br/>
 I’m building my journey ground-up — not just to participate, but to dominate with clarity, hustle, and ownership.<br/>

-What I’m into:<br/>
+**What I’m into:** <br/>

-Startup Building & Execution
+-Startup Building & Execution

-Strategic Thinking & Content Creation
+-Strategic Thinking & Content Creation

-Leadership, Operations & Public Speaking
+-Leadership, Operations & Public Speaking

-Fitness, Discipline & Personal Growth
+-Fitness, Discipline & Personal Growth

-Let’s connect if you believe in building boldly and thinking long-term.<br/>
+**Let’s connect if you believe in building boldly and thinking long-term.** <br/>

 **Programming**<br/>